In this article, you’ll find answers to questions like:

 Your best skills?
 Watch your children, talk to them, act quickly when they change and support their independence.
-These skills, with a few adjustments for age, should serve you well from kindergarten until graduation, says Deborah Newell, Triple P parenting program director at Community Partners, which serves families and children.
+These skills, with a few adjustments for age, should serve you well from kindergarten until graduation, says Deborah Newell, program director of Positive Parenting Program, known as Triple P, at Community Partners of South Florida, which serves families and children.

-It takes patience and persistence to pry information from a child, says Terri Mortensen, child and family program manager at the Faulk Center for Counseling in Boca Raton.
+It takes patience and persistence to pry information from a child, says Terri Mortensen, former Child and Family program manager at the Faulk Center for Counseling in Boca Raton.
 Ask your child specific questions on the ride home or while preparing meals.

 “You might ask, ‘Who did you sit with at lunch?
 Or, did anything funny happen today?’ ” she says.
 You also can ask about your child’s favorite activities, such as anime or music, rather than just academics.

 Don’t give up.
 If a particular subject doesn’t work, try another, Mortensen says.
 “Just being interested in them can open them up,” she says.

 It’s hard not to judge your child, so you must hear them out when they feel like talking, even if you don’t like what you’re hearing.
 “They will come to you if they don’t feel they’re going to be judged or punished,” Mortensen says.

 Besides the transition points in school, changes at home can stress your child, such as moving, marital or financial problems, says Dr. Sarah Siciliano-Hartt, a child psychologist in Boca Raton.

 Another cause that can affect behavior is problems with friends, Siciliano-Hartt says.

 1. HOW TO DETECT IF MY CHILD IS STRESSED?

 Ask your child what’s going on but also consult the teacher, parents of your child’s friends and the friends themselves, she says.